technarts/use-api/README.md

 }, [apiCounsel.RESP, apiCounsel.error, apiCounsel.fault])
 ```

-Please check `useApiReporter` for a more convenient way of handling the result.
+Please check `useApiReporter` for an alternative way of handling the result.

 ## Checking Request's Condition